yangsu01/Funance/README.md

 ## Usage

-Run the server and client folders seperately
+Run the server and client folders separately

 In the server folder, run `api.py` to initiate flask backend